List of Lechia Gdańsk records and statistics: Ekstraklasa hat-tricks

 Hat-trick's scored by Lechia players in the Ekstraklasa.

 Hat-tricks scored for Lechia

 Hat-tricks scored by Lechia players in any competitive competition.

 Age statistics

 Goal scorers

 Players are only listed once, this will either be at the date of their first goal for the youngest goal scorers, or for their last goal with the oldest goal scorers.

 Transfers

 The top 10 record arrivals and departures for Lechia.

 Awards

-The awards shown are those handed out by the Ekstraklasa, and only includes awards given to Lechia players since the club's promotion to the top division back in 2008.
+The awards shown are those handed out by the league (Ekstraklasa and I Liga), and only includes awards given to Lechia players since the club's promotion to the top division back in 2008.
 In the case of top goal scorers however, it lists every player who is known to have scored the most in the competition for that season.